tatiana1902/proyecto/README.md

 - PHP v8 or later
 - MySql v8 or later
 - XAMPP V8.2 or later
-- Sql interface, recommended DBeaver v23.2.0
+- Sql interface, recommended phpmyadmin

 ## To be able to run locally